flyteorg/flyte/rsts/howto/authentication/setup.rst

 **********************

 Here you can find canonical examples for how to set up some of the common IdPs to secure your flyte services.
 OpenID Connect enables users to authenticate, in the browser, with an existing IdP.
-Flyte also allows connecting to an external OAuth2 Authorization Server to allow centerally managed 3rd party app access.
+Flyte also allows connecting to an external OAuth2 Authorization Server to allow centrally managed 3rd party app access.

 OpenID Connect
 ===============